ifylyd/About-Us-Page---Zuri/README.md

 # About Us Page---Zuri

-### Here is the hosted Github page for this project 👋
+### Here is the hosted Github page for this completed project 👋

 ##### (Live Preview)